EyesOnIt-AI/EyesOnIt-csharp-sdk/README.md

 // initialize the EyesOnIt SDK
 EyesOnIt eyesOnItSDK = new EyesOnIt("http://192.168.1.11:8000");

-// Define video stream to process
-EOIAddStreamInputs addStreamInputs = new EOIAddStreamInputs() {
+// Define the video stream to process EOIAddStreamInputs addStreamInputs = new EOIAddStreamInputs() {
     StreamUrl = "rtsp://192.168.1.54/live0",                                // specify the stream RTSP URL